 The table below sets forth the number of shares of our Series D redeemable convertible preferred stock purchased by our executive officers, directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
-Each share of Series D redeemable convertible preferred stock in the table below will convert into 0.1135074 shares of our common stock immediately prior to the completion of this
+Each share of Series D redeemable convertible preferred stock in the table below will convert into 0.1135074 shares of our common stock immediately prior to the completion of this offering.

-Name(1) Series D Redeemable Convertible Preferred Stock (#) Aggregate Cash Purchase Price (\$) Redmile Group, LLC(2) 14,062,719 19,999,999 Zone II Healthcare Holdings, LLC(3) 10,195,471 14,499,999 Entities affiliated with Bain Capital Life Sciences Investors, LLC(4) 2,812,543 3,999,999 Citadel Multi-Strategy Equities Master Fund Ltd.(5) 2,812,543 3,999,999 Satter Medical Technology Partners, L.P.
+Name(1) Series D Redeemable Convertible Preferred Stock (#) Aggregate Cash Purchase Price (\$) Redmile Group, LLC (2) 14,062,719 19,999,999 Zone II Healthcare Holdings, LLC (3) 10,195,471 14,499,999 Entities affiliated with Bain Capital Life Sciences Investors, LLC(4) 2,812,543 3,999,999 Citadel Multi-Strategy Equities Master Fund Ltd.(5) 2,812,543 3,999,999 Satter Medical Technology Partners, L.P.
 (6) 2,812,543 3,999,999 Clarus Lifesciences III, L.P.(7) 2,109,407 2,999,999 New Enterprise Associates 15, L.P.(8) 2,039,094 2,899,999

-- For additional information regarding these stockholders and their equity holdings, see the section titled "Principal Stockholders."
+(1) (2) For additional information regarding these stockholders and their equity holdings, see the section titled "Principal Stockholders."

 Redmile Biopharma Investments II, L.P. became a beneficial owner of more than 5% of our outstanding capital stock upon the closing of the Series D redeemable convertible preferred stock financing.
-Redmile Group, LLC is the investment manager to Redmile Biopharma Investments II, L.P. - (3)Zone II Healthcare Holdings, LLC became a beneficial owner of more than 5% of our outstanding capital stock upon the closing of the Series D redeemable convertible preferred stock financing - Entities a affiliated with Bain Capital Life Sciences Investors, LLC beneficially owned more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
+Redmile Group, LLC is the investment manager to Redmile Biopharma Investments II, L.P.

+Zone II Healthcare Holdings, LLC became a beneficial owner of more than 5% of our outstanding capital stock upon the closing of the Series D redeemable convertible preferred stock (3) financing.

+(4) Entities affiliated with Bain Capital Life Sciences Investors, LLC beneficially owned more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
 Dr. Sun is currently, and was at the time of the Series D redeemable convertible preferred stock financing, a member of our board of directors.
 Dr. Ricky Sun was designated to serve as a member of our board of directors by Bain Capital Life Sciences Fund, L.P.
-Dr. Sun is a partner with Bain Capital Life Sciences, LP. - Citadel Multi-Strategy Equities Master Fund Ltd. beneficially owned more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock (5) - Trusts and other entities affiliated with Muneer A. Satter beneficially owned (in the aggregate) more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
+Dr. Sun is a partner with Bain Capital Life Sciences, LP.

+- (5) Citadel Multi-Strategy Equities Master Fund Ltd. beneficially owned more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
+(6) - Trusts and other entities affiliated with Muneer A. Satter beneficially owned (in the aggregate) more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
 Mr. Muneer Satter is currently, and was at the time of the Series D redeemable convertible preferred stock financing, a member of our board of directors.
 Mr. Satter was designated to serve as a member of our board of directors by trusts and other entities affiliated with Mr. Satter.
-Mr. Satter is the founder and managing partner - of Satter Medical Technology Partners, L.P. and Chairperson of Satter Investment Management LLC.
+Mr. Satter is the founder and managing partner of Satter Medical Technology Partners, L.P. and Chairperson of Satter Investment Management LLC.
 Mr. Satter also manages the Satter Foundation.
+Clarus Lifesciences III, L.P. beneficially owned more than 5% of our outstanding capital stock at the time of the Series D redeemable convertible preferred stock financing.
+Dr. Emmett